mondrian-framework/mondrian-framework/README.md

 # Mondrian

 > **One TypeScript model.
-REST + GraphQL + RPC out of the box.
+REST + GraphQL out of the box.
 No code generation.**

 [Homepage](https://mondrianframework.com/) ・ [Documentation](https://mondrianframework.com/docs/docs/introduction) ・ [Discussions](https://github.com/mondrian-framework/mondrian-framework/discussions) ・ [Issues](https://github.com/mondrian-framework/mondrian-framework/issues) ・ [Template project](https://github.com/mondrian-framework/template)

 Mondrian is a TypeScript framework for **modular server-side applications**.
-You define your data model and your functions once; Mondrian serves them simultaneously over **OpenAPI 3.1**, **GraphQL**, and a native **RPC protocol** — and it ships with field-level security, OpenTelemetry, typed errors, and Prisma-style retrieval projections.
+You define your data model and your functions once; Mondrian serves them simultaneously over **OpenAPI 3.1** and **GraphQL** — and it ships with field-level security, OpenTelemetry, typed errors, and Prisma-style retrieval projections.
 Type-safety end-to-end without a code-generation step.

 ## Highlights

-- **One contract, many protocols** — the same module can be exposed as REST, GraphQL, native RPC, an AWS SQS consumer, a cron job, a CLI, or AWS Lambda — without rewriting the contract.
+- **One contract, many protocols** — the same module can be exposed as REST, GraphQL, an AWS SQS consumer, a cron job, or AWS Lambda — without rewriting the contract.
 - **No codegen** — pure TypeScript types, so refactors light up across your codebase immediately.
 - **Typed errors as part of the contract** — functions return `result.ok(...)` / `result.fail(...)`.
 Errors are part of the API spec (OpenAPI / GraphQL union).
 - **Field- and row-level security policies** — declarative `security.on(Entity).allows({ selection, restriction, filter })` rules applied automatically on every retrieve.